seal-io/docs/docs/application/environment.md

 3. Add `Environment tags` and `Environment description` based on the actual environment.
 4. Choose proper `Environment type`.
 5. Add a connector, click `Add Connector`, select the connector used in the environment, and finally click the `Confirm` button.
-6. Click the `Save` button to save the environment configuration, and then you can use this environment in Application Management.
+6. Click the `Save` button to save the environment configuration, and then you can use this environment in Applications.

 ![create-env-2](/img/v0.5.0/application/environment/env-create-2.png)